Active and Passive Causal Inference Learning: Introduction

-In this paper, we assume the availability of an underlying causal graph, determined by domain or prior knowledge, and focus on inferring the causal effect of an action on the outcome under such a causal graph.
-We examine a variety of CI methods from a specific causal graph shown in Figure~\ref{fig:condition_intervention_graph} condition, so that we can readily determine which CI approaches to take given a new causal graph in the future.
-More specifically, we consider a problem setup in which we have a covariate $X$, an action $A$, and an outcome $Y$.
+A causal graph is a graphical representation of causal relationships among variables in a system.
+It visually depicts how variables influence each other, helping us to understand and analyze the causal structure of a phenomenon.
+Figure~\ref{fig:ci_causal_graph} shows the graph representation of causal relationships for a variety of CI methods.
+Depending on the data collection process and experimental setup, certain methods don't require knowing the causal graph in priority, such as RCT and difference-in-difference method, while other methods require knowing the structure of a causal graph.
+In this paper, we consider a problem setup in which we have a covariate $X$, an action $A$, and an outcome $Y$.
 The action $A$ is a variable of interest and has a causal effect on the outcome.
 The outcome $Y$ is a variable that is affected by the treatment and is what we often want to maximize.
 Covariates $X$ are all the other variables that may affect and be affected by the action $A$ and the outcome $Y$.
 We are particularly interested in the case where these covariates are confounders, i.e., affect the action and the outcome together.
-We measure causal effects by computing average and individual treatment effects.
+We measure how treatments affect outcomes by looking at both the average effect across groups and how each person's treatment affects them personally.

 There is enormous work on various assumptions and conditions that allow us to infer causal effects \citep{rubin1974estimating}.
 The most fundamental assumptions are i) exchangeability, ii) positivity, iii) consistency, and iv) no interference.
 These assumptions must be satisfied at the time of data collection rather than at the time of causal inference.
 When these assumptions are met, we can then convert statistical quantities, estimated from collected data, into causal quantities, including the causal effect of the action on the outcome \citep{Miguel2019, Rashelle2019, Zheng2019}.
 One way to satisfy all of these assumptions is to collect data actively by observing the outcome after randomly assigning an action independent of the covariate.
 Such an approach, which is often referred to as a random controlled trial (RCT), is used in clinical trials, where patients are assigned randomly to an actual treatment or placebo \citep{Chalmers1981, Kendall12003, Aronow2021}.
 RCT is deliberately designed to prevent confounding the treatment and the outcome, so that the conditional probabilities estimated from collected data approximate the intervention probabilities as well.